 cram my mouth, get lodged

-behind my tongue
+behind my tongue.

-I don’t expect the binder
+I don’t expect the binders

-hold off the surgeon’s knife
+to always hold off the surgeon’s knife

 but forever is a long stretch

-when you’re fifteen,
+when you’re fifteen;

-and this is not like a decision
+this is not like a decision

 to tattoo the word regret on your arm.